Criminal Law and Procedure on the Multistate Bar Examination (MBE®)

 Frequently Asked Questions

-Of the 175 scored questions on the MBE, 25 are about Criminal Law and Procedure.
+Out of the 175 scored questions on the MBE, 25 are dedicated to Criminal Law and Procedure.

-The Criminal Law and Procedure bar exam is broken down into five topics.
-They are:
+The MBE Criminal Law and Procedure section is divided into 5 key topics:

-The Criminal Law and Procedure questions on the MBE are multiple-choice.
-To answer them, all you need to do is review the facts and select the most suitable answer from the four options.
+Criminal Law and Procedure questions on the MBE are multiple-choice.
+To answer them, review the fact pattern provided in each question and choose the most appropriate response from the 4 options.
+Pay careful attention to the details in the question to identify the correct legal principle.

-To analyze a question on a criminal law test, follow these three steps:
+To analyze a Criminal Law question effectively, follow these steps:

-The most-tested topics on the MBE Criminal Law and Procedure test include:
+The most-tested topics on the MBE Criminal Law and Procedure section include:

 • Homicide